What Are Dental Implants?

 Are You a Candidate for Dental Implants?

+At Waverley Park Dental Care we offer OBLIGATION FREE consultations for patients interested in dental implants, where we will conduct a brief examination of the mouth, discuss options and provide quotes for the options discussed.
 The ideal implant candidate will have healthy bone and gum tissues.
 If you have good oral hygiene and see a dentist regularly, you’re likely an ideal candidate!